-Yes you can choose do this.
-You will, of course, be able to get voice telephony service over FTTP as well.
-However, depending upon your ISP, you may be charged separate line rentals on each connection.
-You should check this with your ISP - source Openreach.
+Yes you can choose do this, but you will be able to get a voice telephony service over FTTP as well.
+However, depending upon your ISP, you may be charged separate line rentals on each connection (i.e. on both the copper and the fibre connections) if you decide to retain copper.
+You should check this with your ISP.